thebear705/Youtube-Cleaner/README.md

 # Youtube Cleaner

 Tired of clutter on your YouTube desktop page?
 YouTube Cleaner is here to help.
-While YouTube is great for content, it can sometimes have a whole bunch of unnecessary things that you might want cleaned up.
+While YouTube is great for content, it can sometimes have a whole bunch of unnecessary clutter that you might want cleaned up.
 Our extension offers a simple solution to declutter your YouTube experience.

 ## Key Features